ncatlab/nlab-content/pages/1663.md

  A  2-crossed complex morphism is defined in the obvious way, being compatible with all the actions, the pairings and Peiffer liftings.
-We will denote by $2-Crs$, the corresponding category.
+We will denote by $2 Crs$, the corresponding category.

 ##Examples:#

 * As any [[crossed module]] gives a [[2-crossed module]] with trivial Peiffer lifting (see the entry on [[2-crossed module]]), it is not unexpected that any [[crossed complex]] can be considered as a 2-crossed complex with trivial Peiffer lifting.
-This gives an embedding of the category $Crs$ into the category $2-Crs).
+This gives an embedding of the category $Crs$ into the category $2 Crs$).
 This embedding has a left adjoint given by 'killing off' the Peiffer lifting.

 * Any 2-crossed module clearly gives a 2-crossed complex (with trivial 'tail').